ABUCKY0/py-now-playing/README.md

 ---

 ## Advanced Example: Discord RPC
+> [!NOTE]
+> None of these examples are guaranteed to work on your system because I hardcoded file paths for logs and paths.
+They are shown as examples *only*.
 - [\`examples/discordRPC_v4.pyw\`](examples/discordRPC_v4.pyw) – full Discord Rich Presence integration
 - [\`examples/controlpanel.py\`](examples/controlpanel.py) – basic control panel using Flet